 Conductive hearing loss — which often can be corrected

 1. Earwax buildup

 This waxy substance, secreted by glands in the outer ear canal, prevents harmful substances — germs, dust and dirt — from reaching the eardrum.
 Too little wax and your ears are dry, itchy and a breeding ground for infection.
 Too much can lead to painful earaches and hearing loss, and, in some cases, tinnitus (a ringing in the ears).

 What to do: Usually, wax moves naturally to the tip of the canal, where it can be safely wiped away with a washcloth.
 If this doesn’t happen, your doctor can remove it.
 Don't try to do it yourself with a cotton swab, pencil or the tip of your glasses.
 You may push it deeper or puncture your eardrum.

 2. Perforated eardrum

-Infection, explosive noise near the ear, quick changes in air pressure, as well as poking around with a cotton swab, can puncture the thin tissue that separates the outer from the middle ear, leading to pain and temporary hearing loss.
+Infection, explosive noise near the ear, quick changes in air pressure or poking around with a cotton swab can puncture the thin tissue (the eardrum) that separates the outer ear from the middle ear, leading to pain and temporary hearing loss.

-What to do: Although a punctured eardrum usually heals on its own in about two months, it's best to have your ear checked by an otolaryngologist — an ENT doctor who specializes in treating the ear, nose and throat.
-Meanwhile, keep the ears dry and use warm compresses and over-the-counter medications to relieve pain.
+What to do: Although a punctured eardrum usually heals on its own in about two months, it’s best to have your ear checked by an otolaryngologist — an ENT doctor, who specializes in treating the ear, nose and throat.
+Meanwhile, keep the ears dry; a warm, dry compress and over-the-counter (OTC) medications can help relieve pain.